 There is slide property in the keyed permutation based on a feedback shift register.
-We use the Frame Bits for each permutation to destroy the slide property.
+We use the FrameBits for each permutation to destroy the slide property.

-In the keyed permutation, there is no key schedule.
+In the keyed permutation, there is no key schedule (the round keys are simply generated by repeating the secret key).
 It is to reduce the hardware cost of key schedule when there is an embedded key in the device.

-• Design the nonlinear feedback shift register
+This approach of designing lightweight block cipher has been used in the design of KTANTAN [6]. • Design the nonlinear feedback shift register